How to Plan Your Kitchen Appliance Project

 Are you a lefty and want the refrigerator on the left and the freezer on the right?
 You can do that easily.

-You can customize any type of refrigerator, all refrigerator, all freezer, or combination anywhere.
+You can customize any type of refrigerator.
+You can have an all-refrigerator, all-freezer, or any combination anywhere.

 Choosing Ancillary Refrigeration

-Maybe it's because I have a small child, but having a set of drawers for her is convenient.
+Maybe it's because I have a small child, but having a set of refrigerator drawers for her is convenient.
+I toss her water and fruit in the drawer, so she doesn't have to open the main refrigerator.

-You can place small refrigeration, like wine coolers, beverage centers, and icemakers, anywhere in your kitchen design.
+You can place small refrigeration anywhere in your kitchen design, like wine coolers, beverage centers, and ice makers.

-These items are commonly referred to as "point of use."
-Someplace them in convenient spots.
+These items are commonly referred to as "point-of-use" appliances.
+Some place them in convenient spots.

 Three Problems to Consider Before Buying Appliances